brianmd/trellor/README.md

 Trello resulted in over half the time to run a command.
 The local webapp pays this cost only once.

+Version 3 will be faster by using Trello's recently released webhooks.
+Plans also include allowing offline usage.

 ## Development